d1sc0o/normald1sc0o/README.md

 ☆ if you have jealousy issues pls iwec.

-☆ basic dni criteria, spawnists, +proshippers ,,, also heavy dni on disorder fakers/hypocrites.
+☆ basic dni criteria, spawnists ,,, also heavy dni on disorder fakers/hypocrites.
 </details>

   <details>